 It's important to note that every individual's hair and scalp is unique, and what works for one person may not work for another.
-It's always best to do a patch test before using a new product, especially if you have sensitive skin.
-Additionally, it's recommended to read the ingredients label carefully to ensure that it suits your specific needs.
+Test a small area before using these products, especially if you have sensitive skin.
+Additionally, I recommend carefully reading the ingredients label to ensure it suits your needs.

-Three example of affordable sulfate free shampoos are below:
+Three examples of affordable sulphate-free shampoos are below:

 Garnier Whole Blends 355 ml